smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ① Enter the name of the table template to save.

-② When you create a new version, the version is fixed at 1.0.
+② When you create a new table template, the version is fixed at 1.0.

 ③ Enter the column information to enter in the table template.